Home > Mac Data Recovery Tips

 • For older MacBook with removable battery: Press the power button to shut it down, remove the battery, then wait for 10 seconds to install the battery and boot up the Mac.

 Fix 2.
-Try Safe Mode to fix a Mac stuck on Apple logo
+Try Safe Mode

-To diagnose which part goes wrong more easily when MacBook/iMac not starting up, you can try to boot Mac into Safe Mode.
+To diagnose which part goes wrong more easily when a MacBook/iMac not starting up, you can try to boot Mac into Safe Mode.
 A Mac safe boot will verify your startup disk and repair file system errors.

 What's more, a safe boot can move unnecessary caches to the Trash and disable all login items.
 This will isolate other related programs, making it easier to fix the MacBook Pro won't boot past Apple logo issue.